 The 2014-2015 school year was a special year for ACS, as we celebrated our 100th year of providing Christ-centered education for children in the Allendale area!
 We praise God for His provisions and the opportunity to serve the community for more than a century.

-God continues to provide incredible growth opportunities for ACS.
+God continued to provide incredible growth opportunities for ACS.
 By 2018, not only had the brand new expansion completely filled, but there was an evident need for more expansion plans in the very near future.
-Currently, a team of Board members is working on drawing plans for Phases 2 and 3 of the 'Building for the Future' campaign.
-We are so excited about the opportunity to partner with MORE families and provide an excellent Christ-centered education to MORE kids in the great Allendale area!
-We continue to look to God for guidance in this exciting journey of growth.
+The Board decided to move forward with the second phase of the 'Building for the Future' campaign.
+These additional eight classrooms would provide the opportunity to partner with MORE families and provide an excellent Christ-centered education to MORE kids in the greater Allendale area!
+This expansion, focused on classrooms for 5th-8th grade students, was completed in early 2022.
+Along with the 8-room expansion, ACS was also able to acquire 6.77 acres to the east of campus to provide flexibility for further expansion.